How To Start a Successful Blog and Make Money In 2024

 - Long-tail keywords (not seen in screenshot)

 This is valuable because, as a new blogger, it will be hard for you to compete with a keyword like small apartment ideas.

 That doesn’t mean you shouldn’t write a post about small apartment ideas.
 Just make sure you also write plenty of posts about related keywords that are less competitive, like small living room ideas with TV or small bachelor apartment ideas.

 This is why I love using Keywords Everywhere because you can easily plan ahead posts within your niche.
 Plus, you know that you are writing about things people search for!

 4. Check your competitor’s ranking keywords on Moz

 It can be super helpful to see what keywords your competitors rank for.
-You get 10 free queries per month, which is good enough when you start blogging.
+Moz gives you ten free monthly queries, which is good enough when you start blogging.

 I’m interested in starting writing more about self-development, and I want to know what type of questions people ask Google about this.